-If you are familiar with the P2P marketplace Mintos, you might have heard about the Mintos Auto Invest: a feature which allows investors like you to define and automate your investment strategy.
+If you are familiar with the P2P marketplace Mintos, you might have heard about the Mintos Auto Invest, a feature that allows investors like you to define and automate your Mintos strategy.

-To put it simply, you set up your criteria and the Mintos Auto Invest does exactly what it says on the tin: automatically investing your funds.
+To put it simply, you set up your criteria, and the Mintos Auto Invest does exactly what it says on the tin - automatically invests your funds.
 The tool invests depending on the settings you establish and the available loans that match your criteria.

-You can set up multiple criteria: loan term, loan type and interest rate being the most important ones.
+You can set up multiple criteria - the most important ones being loan term, loan type, and interest rate.

 Mintos Auto Invest: A Step-By-Step Guide

-In this tutorial, we will give you a quick step-by-step guide to show you how to set up your Mintos Auto Invest.
-We will go through every detail to make you aware of how the tool works and where you should be putting your money.
+This tutorial will give you a quick step-by-step guide to show you how to set up your Mintos Auto Invest.
+We will go through every detail to make you aware of how the tool works and where you should or shouldn’t be putting your money.

-Note that at any given time, you should do your own due diligence about loan originators and countries you want to invest in.
-Mintos doesn't do a proper job in monitoring loan orinators, which is why many of them got suspended.
+Note that you should do your own due diligence about loan originators and countries you want to invest in at any given time.
+Mintos doesn't do a proper job in monitoring loan originators, which is why many of them got suspended.

 Define Your Investment Strategy

 Before you even begin setting up your Mintos Auto Invest, you need to have an investment strategy in place.
-You should be able to answer at least the following basic questions, and your answers will help you define the strategy you should use to set up your auto investment:
+You should be able to answer at least the following basic questions.
+Your answers will help you define the strategy you should use to set up your auto investment.